bparanj/crystal/security/linux/system-library.md

 4. **"Linux System Programming" by Robert Love**:
    - Provides insights into system programming, including the use of system libraries and how they interact with the Linux kernel.

-System libraries are fundamental to the operation and development of software on an operating system, providing essential building blocks that simplify and standardize the creation of applications.
+System libraries are fundamental to the operation and development of software on an operating system, providing building blocks that simplify and standardize the creation of applications.